 PROS OF A MOTORBIKE / CONS OF A CAR

-Let’s start by taking a look at the benefits of choosing a motorbike over a car.
+Let’s start by taking a look at the benefits of choosing a motorcycle vs cars.
 The most obvious benefit is that you will save a considerable sum of money by going down this root.
 Not only do motorbikes cost less outright, but they also cost less to maintain and service too.
 Plus, they tend to get better gas mileage than most vehicles, and so you will save money every time you fill up.
 This also means that motorbikes are usually more fuel-efficient than most standard cars, so you will be doing your bit for the environment too by reducing your carbon footprint.

 Another benefit associated with owning a motorbike is that less space is required.
 This is a huge plus for those who don’t have space to park a car in their garage at home.
 It also makes life a lot easier when you are trying to find a space to park when you are going to work or going shopping.
 Parking becomes a breeze!
 If that wasn’t enough, riding a motorcycle also has the cool factor, and you will benefit from the improved resale value in a lot of cases too.